kieran-mackle/AutoTrader/docs/source/core/core-modules.md

 ## Useful Links
 You can navigate the documentation using the sidebar, or start by following one of the links below.

-[AutoTrader Code](docs/autotrader): Details of the main code.
+[AutoTrader](autotrader-docs): Details of the main code.

-[Strategy Files](docs/strategies): Details of the strategy modules required to run AutoTrader.

-[Configuration Files](docs/configuration): Details of the configuration files used to configure AutoTrader.
+[User Input Files](userfiles): Details of the user-provided files used to run AutoTrader.

-[Broker API's](docs/brokers): Details of the brokers used in AutoTrader.
+[Broker Interface](broker-interface): Details of the brokers used in AutoTrader.

-[Utilities](docs/utility-functions): Details of the utility functions used in AutoTrader.
+[Utilities](utilities-module): Details of the utility functions used in AutoTrader.